 Data Ventures pulled together datasets from the major mobile phone providers in New Zealand.
 Each mobile phone provider gave Data Ventures access to the sum total of mobile devices down to suburb resolution in New Zealand, across different time periods.
 This data was anonymised before we saw it.
 This means there are no identifying features to the numbers of devices, and we cannot see movement.
 Just a total number of people, in a suburb, at a point in time.
 You can read our Privacy Impact Assessment here.

-The data from the mobile providers was pulled through, collated, then had Stats NZ IP we model mobile device number counts to population counts.
+The data from the mobile providers was pulled through, collated, then using Stats NZ IP we model mobile device number counts to population counts.